anatolmanoila/first_app/README.md

-# Ruby on Rails Tutorial: first application
+# Ruby on Rails: first application

-This is just a keleton of the first application.
+This is first application.